Dolores Jiménez y Muro: Zapatista rebellion

-Zapaitsta soldiers riding on the cowcatcher of a train.
+Zapatista soldiers riding on the cowcatcher of a train.
 Jiménez eventually became a commander in the Zapatista army.

 In late 1911, after realizing that Madero would not implement agrarian reforms restoring land to Indigenous Mexicans, Jiménez joined the Liberation Army of the South, also known as the Zapatistas.
 The Zapatistas, organized by Emiliano Zapata in Morelos, refused to disarm after Madero's victory, promising to redistribute land and wealth to the poor.
 Jiménez contributed the prologue to the Zapatistas' Plan of Ayala, which called for Madero's overthrow.
 Later, she worked as a courier, propagandist, teacher, and spy for the Zapatistas.
 She was eventually made a commander in the Zapatista army.
 (Note: According to Rivera, she was a brigadier general.
 López Pérez also says she was a general, though she says the position was "honorary" and that she was a "pacifist" who did not participate directly in armed action.
 Rappaport and Soto claim she was a colonel.)
 In this position, she engaged in operations supporting weapons transfers.
 She also opposed the forces of Victoriano Huerta, an officer in the Federal Army who had supported the earlier Díaz dictatorship.
 In 1913, she became the director of La voz de Juárez.

 On 9 February 1913, Félix Díaz, nephew of Porfirio, joined with General Bernardo Reyes to launch a coup d'état against the Madero government, marking the start of the Ten Tragic Days.
 Huerta supported the coup, during which he arrested Madero and assumed the presidency himself.
 In response, a coalition including the Zapatistas, the Constitutional Army led by Venustiano Carranza, and the División del Norte led by Pancho Villa, rose up against him.
 Because of her opposition to Huerta, Jiménez was arrested and jailed once again in Belem Prison.
 After fifty days, she was transferred to another facility, where she stayed for six months.
 During this time, she wrote a letter to Aureliano Blanquet, the Secretary of War and Navy, discussing the origins of the revolution and suggesting that Huerta call a convention with the opposition to resolve their political differences.
 A convention like the one Jiménez proposed eventually took place in Aguascalientes following Huerta's surrender in 1914, after which the revolutionary forces split into two main factions: the Constitutionists, represented by Carranza and Álvaro Obregón, and the Conventionists, represented by Zapata, Villa, and Eulalio Gutiérrez.
 Following Jiménez's release, she continued to participate in operations with the Zapatista army until Zapata's assassination by Jesús Guajardo in 1919.